The challenges of doing academic research in Africa

 Monday, February 11, 2008

 Working as an academic in a university in Africa can be a challenging task.
-Myself, I work for the University of Malawi.
 It really requires a spirit of service to a nation, otherwise one easily gets frustrated by the impediments that he faces as he/she tries to discharge his daily duties.

 One of the duties of an academic is to conduct research in their area of interest and specialization.
 Well, finding equipment for doing research is in itself a big huddle in most African universities.
 Apart from this, there is the daunting task of trying to disseminate your research findings in international conferences.